A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: A New Objective Path for Quantum Entanglement

 \section{A New Objective Path for Quantum Entanglement}

-Taking into account right from the start the well known non-classical features of the orthodox quantum formalism, we might ask the following rhetorical questions: \begin{itemize} \item Why should we expect QM to be related to the classical representation inherited from space-time Newtonian mechanics and the metaphysics of (unobservable) atoms? \item Why should we keep using classical notions such as `system', `state' and `property', which we already know very well don't work at all in order to explain the orthodox mathematical formalism? \item Why should we accept the naive positivist notion of observability ---and consequently, the collapse of the quantum wave function--- as a fundamental constraint in order to define physical reality? \end{itemize}

-Independently of the answer to these questions, there are many hints coming from the founding fathers which show a different path in order to develop QM beyond the classical (metaphysical) representation of physics.
+Taking into account right from the start the well known non-classical features of the orthodox quantum formalism, we might ask the following rhetorical questions: \begin{itemize} \item Why should we expect QM to be related to the classical representation inherited from space-time Newtonian mechanics and the metaphysics of (unobservable) atoms? \item Why should we keep using classical notions such as `system', `state' and `property', which we already know very well don't work at all in order to explain the orthodox mathematical formalism? \item Why should we accept the naive positivist understanding of observability ---and consequently, the collapse of the quantum wave function--- as a fundamental constraint in order to define physical reality? \end{itemize} In fact, there are many hints coming from the founding fathers which show a different path in order to develop QM beyond the classical (metaphysical) representation of physics.
 It is by taking seriously both the critical analysis put forward by Einstein and Schr\"odinger and the constructive conceptual approach suggested by Heisenberg's and Pauli's writings, that we have chosen to confront the Bohrian prohibition of developing new conceptual forms imposed by his doctrine of classical concepts and his reductionistic metaphysical presupposition according to which QM must be understood as a rational generalization of classical physics \cite{BokulichBokulich}.
-Up to now, {\it quantum entanglement}, following Bohr's restrictions of (classical) language and experience, has been systematically understood in terms of ``interacting elementary particles''.
+Up to now, {\it quantum entanglement} ---following Bohr's restrictions on (classical) language and experience--- has been systematically comprehended in terms of ``interacting elementary particles''.
 According to the logos approach, what we need to do ---above all--- is to think in a truly different manner.
 And this can be only done with the aid of a new conceptual framework which ---going beyond classical notions--- allows us to understand what is being observed according to the theory.